 In the Caucasus, weapons were made differently.
 Handmade blades for daggers were forged from high quality steel.
 And then they sprinkled the red-hot blade with crumbs of cast iron (cast iron has at least 2.14% carbon), flattening and driving the cast iron into the upper layer of the workpiece.
 It turns out that the top layer of the workpiece is very hard, while the inner layer is soft and viscous.
 The upper hard layer cuts, and the inner one prevents the dagger or saber from being fragile.

 Wootz was obtained by fusing ore with crushed graphite.
 But the ore had to have few impurities and not less than 85%.
 With this technology, not only pure carbon, but also its oxides got into the steel, which gives the damask a peculiar pattern.

 Modern craftsmen for the manufacture of blanks take alloy steel bar, or old bearings, valves, files, drills.
 That is, high quality carbon alloy steel.
 The heated metal is flattened by forging and the workpiece is shaped.
 Moreover, if an industrial hammer is used, incorrect shock loads can greatly degrade the quality of the workpiece.
 Forging of a workpiece, subsequent quenching and normalizing tempering require the most accurate observance of time and temperature parameters.
 Strength is imparted as a result of quenching.
-The quality of the knife depends on the skill and experience of the master.
+The quality of custom knife depends on the skill and experience of the master.
 Every time he has to carry out all technological processes very accurately.

 All technological processes of sheet rolling or powder billet sintering during manufacturing at the plant are automated.
 Technology in large production is easier to follow and control.